qwe2820435o2/SceneGuide/Design/Feed Streaming Design/Feed Streaming Design (4) - Feed Pull.md

 This method can save more message storage resources, but it will be time-consuming for users to actively pull Feed messages, and it is also a test for interface performance

-If the amount of data here is not large, you can introduce local cache to optimize performance
+If the amount of data here is not large, you can introduce a local cache to optimize performance

 The scene is as follows:
 System messages, user group messages, activity messages, etc.